• Skip to primary navigation

 • Preheat the oven to 325°.

-While that heats cut your beef into 2-3 inch chunks.
-Pat them dry with paper towels and season with the salt and pepper.
+• While that heats cut your beef into 2-3 inch chunks.
+Pat the pieces dry with paper towels and season with the kosher salt and pepper.

-Add all the beef back to the pot and remove from the heat.
+Now add all the beef back to the pot and remove from the heat.
+Set aside for now.

 • In a blender or food processor add the garlic cloves, cumin, oregano, smoked paprika, onion powder, chipotles in adobo, lime juice, and vinegar.
 Process until it is a smooth paste.

-• Pour the chile mixture over the beef and coat it on all sides.
+• Pour the blended chile mixture over the browned beef that is in the Dutch Oven and coat it on all sides.

 • Nestle the cut onions and bay leaves around the beef.
 Pour the beef broth around the beef, careful not to pour it over the beef, removing the chile paste.